restfulapi/intro-restful-api-slides/restful-api-overview.md

 <br />

 * Leverages the grails converters and priority mechanism
-* Creates a unique named configuration for each resource/representation combination
 * Ultimate flexibility
     * can write custom marshallers
     * can delegate to a custom marshalling service and use another framework (google-gson, JAXB, XMLBeans, etc)